chorman0773/PokemonSMS/Specifications/SaveFile.md

         * Held (compound): The compound describing the held item.
 See Item Structure.
 May not exist or be empty.
         * Equipment (compound): The compound describing the equipment (secondary) item.
 See Item Structure.
 May not exist.
     * Extra (compound): The Serialization of the Extra Table.
 Species Dependent.
 May not Exist
+    * Moves (list): Specifies the moves the pokemon knows.
+May have at most 4 tags
+        * (a move) (compound):
+            * Move (string): The name of the move.
+Must be a valid resource location that names a move or the file is ill-formed.
+If this names `system:moves/null`, then no other tags may be defined, and subsequent moves are required to either not exist or have its Move field be `system:moves/null`.
+            * RemainingPP (byte): The PP the move has remaining.
+            * NumPPUps (byte): The number of PP Ups used on the move.
+May be at most 3 or the file is ill-formed.
+May not exist
+    * Ability (string): The name of the ability of the pokemon.
+Must be a valid resource location that names an ability.
+If the Pokemon cannot have the ability specified, the result is unspecified.

-### Item Structure ###
+### Item Structure [save.struct.item] ###

 Items are Stored in the following structure:

 * (an item) (compound)  (Tags common to all items)
     * Id (string): The resource name that identifies the item.
 Must be a valid resource location that names an item or the file is ill-formed.
     * Count (short): The number of items in the stack.
 May not Exist.
 If undefined, defaults to 1.
 If it is defined, it must be the value 1 if the compound appears in a Pokemon's Items compound.
-    * Variant (short): The Variant Id of the item.
+    * Variant (string): The Variant Id of the item.
 May not exist, defaults to 0.
 The range of valid values and the properties of item variants is depedent on the item.
     * Extra (compound): The serialization of the Item's Extra Table.
 Item Dependent.
 May Not Exist